SwiftGust/Devguide/starting-installing-linux.md

 Get the Hexagon SDK 3.0 from QDN: https://developer.qualcomm.com/download/hexagon/hexagon-sdk-v3-linux.bin

-This will require a QDN login.
+This will require a QDN(Qualcomm Developer Network) login.
 You will have to register if you do not already have an account.

 Now move the following files in the download folder of the cross toolchain as follows: